Star Tours – The Adventures Continue Tomorrowland Disneyland

-Star Tours is a very popular FastPass attraction, and the FastPasses tend to go quickly, with long standby lines.
+Lightning Lane access for Star Tours is available with the purchase of Genie+.
 To avoid a long wait, ride soon after park opening.
 The entrances to Star Tours, AstroOrbitor and Buzz Lightyear are all located in the same area so be aware that it gets quite congested.

 The height requirement for Star Tours is 40 inches.
 Young children should be accompanied by an adult.

 Because the motion simulator can be fairly rough, pregnant women and people with other medical considerations, including motion sickness, and back and neck problems, are advised not to ride Star Tours.